QuantConnect/lean-cli/README.md

   Start a new private cloud

 Options:
-  --master                    Run in master mode --slave                     Run in slave mode --token TEXT                The master server token --master-domain TEXT        The master server domain --master-port INTEGER       The master server port --slave-domain TEXT         The slave server domain --update                    Pull the latest image before starting --no-update                 Do not update to the latest version --compute TEXT              Compute configuration to use --extra-docker-config TEXT  Extra docker configuration as a JSON string --stop                      Stop any existing deployment --lean-config FILE          The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                   Enable debug logging --help                      Show this message and exit.
+  --master                        Run in master mode --slave                         Run in slave mode --token TEXT                    The master server token --master-domain, --master-ip TEXT
+                                  The master server domain --master-port INTEGER           The master server port --slave-domain, --slave-ip TEXT
+                                  The slave server domain --update                        Pull the latest image before starting --no-update                     Do not update to the latest version --compute TEXT                  Compute configuration to use --extra-docker-config TEXT      Extra docker configuration as a JSON string --stop                          Stop any existing deployment --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.
 ```

 _See code: [lean/commands/private_cloud/start.py](lean/commands/private_cloud/start.py)_